-Schools and colleges must have regard for the DfE statutory guidance 'Keeping Children Safe in Education (DfE 2021).
-This child protection policy should be read alongside this statutory guidance and all staff must read and understand at least part 1 and annexe B of this guidance and in conjunction with Part 1 of the School Improvement Liverpool Schools Safeguarding Handbook which is made available to all staff and volunteers.
+Schools and colleges must have regard for the DfE statutory guidance 'Keeping Children Safe in Education (DfE 2022).
+This child protection policy should be read alongside this statutory guidance and all staff must read and understand at least Part 1 and Annex B of this guidance.